antarthureau/max-graf-library/README.md

-# graf — Max/MSP External Family
+# graf library for Max

 Directed weighted graph data structure for use as a non-linear sequencer in Max/MSP.
 Written in C using the Cycling ’74 Max SDK.